ostpol/DigiSpark-BitLocker/README.md

 ## Disclaimer

 > [!IMPORTANT]
 > Avoid using this in production systems, particularly in corporate environments, for security purposes.
-Your CSO will thank you for it.
+Your CISO will thank you for it.